arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

    robot.turn(196)
    wait(3)
 ```
 It goes up to the red obstacle (we had to substitute it for a blue one at the time) and starts auto-driving and checking for an obstacle.
 For some reason its not really stopping so I'm not sure if it's detecting the obstacle, so we'll mainly be working on it detecting the obstacle and colour next lesson while still tweaking the robot going up to the obstacle.
-I'm glad we put the screen displays in as it adds a bit of like structure to the code and makes it easier to see which code is for which function.
+I'm glad we put the screen displays in as it adds a bit of structure to the code and makes it easier to see which code is for which function.

 Yuna also made the arms for us today!
-We had to adjust it so one of the arms is on the outside of the colour sensor so it when it detects a yellow or red obstacle, it can go straight forward and actually get it inside its arms.
-I think it's really stable and awesome so I'm hoping it won't need any tweaks later on.
+We had to adjust it so one of the arms is on the outside of the colour sensor so when it detects a yellow or red obstacle, it can go straight forward and actually get it inside its arms.
+I think it's really stable and awesome so I'm hoping it won't need any tweaks later on

 **Working Towards:**
 - Further refining the robot's pathway to the red obstacle so it can accurately detect